 - The X-Files: Agent Dana Scully wears scrubs and/or a labcoat whenever she performs an autopsy.
 She's the scientist and sceptic of the Dynamic Duo.

 - NCIS has forensic scientist Abby Sciuto (science sub-type) and Chief Medical Examiner Donald "Ducky" Mallard (medicine sub-type).

-- Warhammer 40,000's Fabius Bile wears a lab coat as an obvious marker of his nature as a genius mad scientist.
+- Warhammer 40,000's Fabius Bile wears a lab coat as an obvious marker of his nature as an Evil Genius Mad Scientist.
 Given that he spends much of his time involved in gruesome surgical experiments or mixing up dangerous alchemical elixirs, it's also of practical use.
-Of course, this being Warhammer 40k, and Fabius being an amoral monster in league with the Infernal Powers, said labcoat is made from stitched together human skins.
+Of course, this being Warhammer 40K, and Fabius being an amoral monster in league with the Infernal Powers, said labcoat is made from stitched together human skins.

-- Doctor Hojo of Final Fantasy VII is never seen without his labcoat.
+- Doctor Hojo of Final Fantasy VII is never seen without his labcoat, even when laying down at the beach.
 His rival, Doctor Hollander, wears an identical coat in the prequel.
 It's used to establish their Mad Scientist status and highlight the madness in their scientific endeavors.

 - In The Last Remnant, Rush's parents both wear these.
 The pair are some of the most well-known scientists studying Remnants in the Academy.

 - Bowman Jeanne of Star Ocean: The Second Story wears one when in his pharmacy, and retains it if he joins the party.
 His special attacks are also themed around pills and medicine to further illustrate his association with this field.